-This research may be limited to the knowledge aspects of biology teachers which are: the biological/content knowledge (CK), pedagogical knowledge (PK), technological knowledge (63), biology-related pedagogical knowledge (PCK), knowledge of biology-related technology (TCK), biology-related technological knowledge (TPK), as well as knowledge of TPACK principles.
-This research has not discussed the 43 pect of their implementation in a real class.
+This research may be limited to the knowledge aspects of biology teachers which are: the biological/content knowledge (CK), pedagogical knowledge (PK), technological knowledge (TK), biology-related pedagogical knowledge (PCK), knowledge of biology-related technology (TCK), biology-related technological knowledge (TPK), as well as knowledge of TPACK principles.
+This research has not discussed the aspect of their implementation in a real class.
 The implementation of the TPACK principle in a real class will have an impact on the quality of student learning.
-Although the field of education (Andrews et al., 2019; Pangalo et al., 2020; Zhuo, 2017).
+Although it is known that theoretical knowledge contributes to practice/implementation in many fields, including in the field of education (Andrews et al., 2019; Pangalo et al., 2020; Zhuo, 2017).
 Therefore, research on the implementation of the TPACK principle in the classroom by biology teachers needs to be done.